 Follow @David Astramskas

-After some memorable Georgetown vs UConn battles, it was only fitting that the two biggest stars of those mid 90s teams — Allen Iverson & Ray Allen — would make their NBA debuts against each other.
+After some memorable Georgetown vs UConn battles, it was only fitting that the two biggest stars of those mid-90s teams — Allen Iverson & Ray Allen — would make their NBA debuts against each other.

-On November 1st of 1996, Iverson showed why he was the No. overall pick with 30 points (76ers’ debut record) and 6 assists.
-No. 5 pick Ray Allen only had 13 points on 3-of-10 shooting but got the W thanks to the help from future NBA All-Stars Glenn “Big Dog” Robinson and Vin Baker, as well as the great play by point guard Sherman Douglas, who put up 22 points and 8 assists against AI.
+On November 1st of 1996, Iverson showed why he was the No. 1 overall pick with 30 points (76ers’ debut record) and 6 assists.
+No. 5 pick Ray Allen only had 13 points on 3-of-10 shooting but got the W thanks to future NBA All-Stars Glenn “Big Dog” Robinson and Vin Baker, as well as the great play by point guard Sherman Douglas, who put up 22 points and 8 assists against AI.

 The two would have many better and more memorable performances against each other.
-They also were part of one of the best and most controversial playoff series of all-time: the 2001 Eastern Conference Finals.
+They were also part of one of the best and most controversial playoff series of all-time: the 2001 Eastern Conference Finals.
 The series ended with a 44-point GM7 performance by Iverson and Ray Allen accusing the NBA of rigging the series because Stern and NBC didn’t want a “small market” team to play against the Shaq/Kobe Lakers in the NBA Finals.

-Trivia: Did you know Spike Lee was looking to cast Iverson and/or fellow 1996 rookie Kobe Bryant as Jesus Shuttlesworth in ‘He Got Game.’
+Trivia: Did you know Spike Lee was looking to cast Iverson and/or fellow 1996 rookie Kobe Bryant as Jesus Shuttlesworth in HE GOT GAME?
 The role would end up going to Ray Allen, who people continue to call Jesus Shuttlesworth.